bobhyun/TS-API/en/TS-API.en.md

 Emergency call event messages are used for real-time communication, so the video address of the linked channel is linked to the real-time video unlike the case of car number recognition.

-Now, let's create an example that uses the Web socket to receive event messages.
+Now, l et's create an example that uses SSE to receive event messages.
 ```html
 <!DOCTYPE>
 <head>